LoveLow-Global/k-pop-agenda/README.md

 Ongoing research notes on the K-Pop Agenda Dynamics research by Jihyung Kim & Kassenov Mansur.

+Note that this repo is very "raw"as this research is undergoing work.

 # Important Note

 This README.md will be edited greatly on the first few weeks of 2026, as a lot of data processing can be done after 2025 ends.